ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

 		* Flag: `--key KEY`
 	* _Optional_: The number of goroutines to spin up in parallel per call to download when sending parts.
 Default value is 5.
 		* Flag: `--concurrency value`
-	* _Optional_: The buffer SIZE (in bytes) to use when buffering data into chunks and ending them as parts to S3.
+	* _Optional_: The buffer SIZE (in bytes) to use when buffering data into chunks and ending them as parts to COS.
 The minimum allowed part size is 5MB.
 		* Flag: `--part-size SIZE`
 	* _Optional_: Return the object only if its entitytag (ETag) is the same as the ETAG specified, otherwise return a 412 (precondition failed).
 		* Flag: `--if-match ETAG`